How Doth the Little Crocodile (Carrington): Background and description

-Leonora Carrington (1917–2011) was a British surrealist artist who established in Mexico during the World War II era.
+Leonora Carrington (1917–2011) was a British artist who established in Mexico during the World War II era.
 She mainly worked as a painter and it was not until 1994 that she started to sculpt, after the insistence of Isaac Masri, a Mexican art promoter.
 In one year, she had sculpted eight works.
 Carrington and Masri included them in the exhibition "Freedom in Bronze 2000".

 In 1998, Carrington painted How Doth the Little Crocodile (Spanish: Cómo hace el pequeño cocodrilo), which features five small crocodiles sailing on a large crocodile boat that is being propelled with a paddle by another crocodile.
 How Doth the Little Crocodile was based on and named after "How Doth the Little Crocodile", an 1865 poem written by Lewis Carroll for his novel Alice's Adventures in Wonderland.

 Carrington presented Masri with a representation of How Doth the Little Crocodile, which Masri recalled was "done completely in paper wrapped in cloth", and he added:

 Curiously [...] after we finished 'Freedom in Bronze' and the exhibition was still on, Leonora called me and invited me for a drink [...
 At her home], she opened the door to a room I had never been in and I was facing the piece called Crocodile [...]
 I became very excited because I had not expected it.
 The first thing that came into my mind was, 'This has to be in water.'
 Leonora said, 'Take it to the foundry,' which is exactly what I did and she was delighted with the result.

 The bronze sculpture of How Doth the Little Crocodile is 8.5 m long and 4.8 m high, and weighs 5 t.